elasekness/RNASeq_workshop/Day2.md

 	ls *R1.fastq.gz | cut -d "_" -f 1 > seqlist
 	for filn in `cat seqlist`; do trim_galore -q 30 --length 100 --trim-n --paired $filn"_R1.fastq.gz" $filn"_R2.fastq.gz"; done

-> Here, we are listing all R1 fastq files and cutting them on the underscore delimiter to take the first field, which is the base name for each PE fastq file (For example, wt-1). <br>
+> Here, we are listing all R1 fastq files and cutting them on the underscore delimiter to take the first field, which is the base name for each PE fastq file (For example, `wt-1`). <br>
-> We then save that output to a file called 'seqlist.'
-You can `cat` the seqlist file to see the results. <br>
+> We then save that output to a file called `seqlist`.
+You can **`cat`** the seqlist file to see the results. <br>
-> The next command is the for loop.
-Instead of looping through files one-by-one, we are looping through the 'seqlist' file line-by-line to obtain the basename of each PE library. <br>
+> The next command is the for-loop.
+Instead of looping through files one-by-one, we are looping through the `seqlist` file line-by-line to obtain the basename of each PE library. <br>
-> The back ticks represent a subprocess.
-The output of the subprocess command `cat` is being passed to the for-loop.  <br>
+> The back ticks represent a subroutine.
+The output of the subroutine command `cat` is being passed to the for-loop.  <br>
-> Thus, each basename in our 'seqlist' file becomes a variable.
+> Thus, each basename in our `seqlist` file becomes a variable.
 We then use this basename to specify the R1 and R2 fastq files by filling in the reminder of the unique part of each PE file's name. <br>
-> For example, `$filn` will get interpreted as 'wt-1' and the file endings "\_R1.fastq.gz" and "\_R2.fastq.gz" will be interpreted literally because of the quotation marks, which gives us the full file names: 'wt-1_R1.fastq.gz' and 'wt-1_R2.fastq.gz'.
+> For example, `$filn` will get interpreted as `wt-1` and the file endings `"\_R1.fastq.gz"` and `"\_R2.fastq.gz"` will be interpreted literally because of the quotation marks, which gives us the full file names: `wt-1_R1.fastq.gz` and `wt-1_R2.fastq.gz`.

 <br>